saikotek/docs/pages/public_cloud/public_cloud_databases/databases_17_metrics_via_prometheus/guide.en-gb.md

 Public Cloud databases allow you to export service metrics using Prometheus.

-**This guide explains how to setup a prometheus ex your Public Cloud databases service so that Prometheus can collect metrics.**
+**This guide explains how to setup a Prometheus exporter for your Public Cloud databases service so that a Prometheus server can collect metrics.**

 ## Requirements